 The North Carolina Need Based Scholarship Program (NBS) is a grant program created by the State legislature for students with an Expected Family Contribution (EFC) of $15,000 or less.
 The EFC is determined by the results of the Free Application for Federal Student Aid (FAFSA).

-The Forgivable Education Loan for Service (FELS) was established by the North Carolina General Assembly in 2011 and the first loans were available for the 2012-2013 academic year.
+The Forgivable Education Loan for Service (FELS) was established by the North Carolina General Assembly in 2011.
 The loan provides financial assistance to qualified students who are committed to working in North Carolina in fields designated as critical employment shortage areas.
 Please visit www.cfnc.org/fels for additional information including eligibility, award amounts, application procedures, and approved education programs.